Mayor-Rhymes/hng-backend-stage-2/README.md

 `npm run dev`

 The command above will run the server immediately.

-##### TECHNOLOGIES USED?

-The project uses [mongodb](https://mongodb.com) which is a no-sql database and it uses [mongoosejs](https://mongoosejs.com) which is an ODM (Object Data Modelling) library for [mongodb](https://mongodb.com).
-As a result, you need to have mongodb installed on your computer regardless of operating system.
-Additionally, this project uses [hono.dev](https://hono.dev) which is a fast web framework for node js.

 ##### How to use the API